MrRustenLine/ReleaseRetention/README.md

 - Return the releases that should be kept
 - Log why a release should be kept

-You will find JSON files containing sets of projects, environments, releases and deployments that represent what shape the input data might be in.
+The supplied JSON files contain sets of projects, environments, releases and deployments that represent what shape the input data might be in.

-The solution should be to a standard you are proud of, ready for [the interview](#the-interview).

 ### Sample Test Cases

 To help clarify the behaviour of the Release Retention, here are some sample test cases and their expected results (these are **not** based on the supplied sample data).
-Use these as a guide to understanding the problem domain and adjust your test suite as you feel necessary for your implementation:
+They could be used as a guide to understanding the problem domain and be necessary for a successful implementation:

 #### Test Case: 1 Release, Keep 1